-How to Use the Calligraphy Spacing Worksheet
+How to Use This Free Calligraphy Worksheet: Video Tutorial

-You can download the Calligraphy Spacing Cross Drills Worksheet for free by clicking here.
-Print it off on 32# laserjet paper (or any other dip pen-friendly paper), and choose your favorite dip pen, nib, and ink.
-Start by writing connected “o”s over the faint “o” outlines at the top left of the worksheet.
+First, download the Calligraphy Spacing Cross Drills Worksheet for free by clicking here.
+Print it off on a calligraphy-friendly paper like 32# laserjet, and choose your favorite dip pen, nib, and ink.
+(I used iron gall ink and a Brause EF66 nib in an oblique pen.)

 Once you finish writing the first line, continue to write “o”s along the other horizontal lines in the left quadrant.
 Try your very best to ensure that each “o” is right below the one above it.